Rominkgo/StarWarsPeopleDisplayer/README.md

  as the value to match between the fetched data and the persisted character, which is say, you only need to perist the character's name in user defaults.

 * If the user goes out from the app and back in, if the fetched list of items contains the liked character, it should still be reflected as the "liked" character.

+* Tip: when publishing the list of characters, add a new parameter to each character: `isPrefered`, and compare the name of the `liked` character to each one, as to know if that flag should be set to true.

+* If you have time for it, please add unit tests for your Viewmodel, and repository.